aldolat/posts-in-sidebar/readme.txt

 = 3.8.4 =

 * Added option to maintain active other parameters when on single post (props by techsmurfy).
-* When the user wants to get posts from the current category, now the plugin chooses the category with the lowest ID (not the lowest key ID of the array) (props by techsmurfy).
+* Added option to sort categories of the main post before getting the posts for the sidebar.
+When the user wants to get posts from the current category, now the user can choose to fetch posts from the main category of the main post (i.e. the category with the lowest ID) or from the category with the lowest key ID in the array of categories (props by techsmurfy).
 * Removed empty lines in the HTML source.
 * Added Indonesian translation, thanks to Jordan Silaen.